Omar-Abdelazizz/GitHub-User-Info-Fetcher/README.md

 - Responsive, modern design using vanilla HTML, CSS, and JavaScript

 ## 💡 Technologies Used
--HTML
+  - HTML

--CSS
+  - CSS

--JavaScript (Fetch API)
+  - JavaScript (Fetch API)

 ## 📜 License
-This project is licensed under the MIT License — feel free to use and modify it.
+- This project is licensed under the MIT License — feel free to use and modify it.